 All three of these steps are necessary, but they must be worked through in order to achieve success.
 Culture, therefore, is the foundation upon which all successful innovation must be built – and it is in the development of innovation culture where many financial institutions go awry.

 Creating an innovation culture is not a project or a task.
 Innovation culture is a by-product of broader business decisions.
 For this reason, leadership has the most critical role in sparking cultural change and encouraging that change to flourish over the long term.
-Looking at trends, we estimate 70 percent of the impact to culture comes from leadership decisions, guidance and modeled behaviours, while the remaining 30 percent is driven by elements such as training and engagement programs.
+Looking at trends, we estimate 70 percent of the impact to culture comes from leadership decisions, guidance and modeled behaviors, while the remaining 30 percent is driven by elements such as training and engagement programs.

 To achieve this goal, leaders need to do three things:

 Innovative spaces matter.
 Experience shows a strong correlation between the physical workplace and a culture of innovation.
 This does not mean interior decoration drives innovation; rather, in contrast to the traditional cubicle setup, spaces designed to encourage collaboration and creativity have a positive effect on employee mindset and motivation.
-Organisations are also finding that an innovative workspace that includes access to the right technologies improves candidate attraction and hiring, which can be imperative as financial institutions increasingly look to compete with the likes of Google and Amazon for top talent.
+Organizations are also finding that an innovative workspace that includes access to the right technologies improves candidate attraction and hiring, which can be imperative as financial institutions increasingly look to compete with the likes of Google and Amazon for top talent.

 One approach that many financial institutions are taking is the creation of separate innovation labs where new thinking can flourish.
 Innovation labs offer many advantages, including a break from the culture and routines of the core business.
 However, in order to be effective these innovation labs cannot be entirely separate entities that work in isolation and then pipe ideas back into the business.
-Labs that take this approach are likely to fail, as their solutions often make little contribution to the organisation's strategic direction, do not address real pain points, or result in solutions that cannot be brought to scale.
+Labs that take this approach are likely to fail, as their solutions often make little contribution to the organization's strategic direction, do not address real pain points, or result in solutions that cannot be brought to scale.

 Instead, the innovation lab and the business must work together in concert.
 Ideas and issues should come from and be owned by the business, while the innovation lab first creates the space to draw out those pain points and then drives the creation of new models or solutions in response.
 Thus, the role of the innovation lab is to facilitate innovation and help the business be successful.

 Change does not occur overnight.
-Throughout the process of cultural change, it is important to build credibility throughout the organisation.
+Throughout the process of cultural change, it is important to build credibility throughout the organization.
 Company leadership, from the CEO down, must be role models that visibly 'walk the talk' and follow through on what they have communicated.

 While incremental innovation may be less impactful long-term, addressing the low-hanging fruit and implementing small changes that employees will notice in their day-to-day operations are critical steps for building credibility.
 Only once change is felt and employees have begun to think and behave differently with regard to innovation can you embrace the larger changes: business model innovation, new markets or customer segments, new consumer propositions, and more.

-The path to cultural change is a bumpy one and organisations need to expect resistance along the way.
+The path to cultural change is a bumpy one and organizations need to expect resistance along the way.
 Change – as well as its personal and career implications – is frightening, and it is normal for employees to feel threatened.
 Yet this resistance can be overcome.
-As you demonstrate the organisation's commitment to change, and show how innovation is beneficial for both the business and the employees themselves, mindsets will shift.
+As you demonstrate the organization's commitment to change, and show how innovation is beneficial for both the business and the employees themselves, mindsets will shift.
 With time, an innovative culture becomes self-sustaining: not only will employees want to be part of the change, but the business as a whole becomes a magnet for talent.